adobiss/adobiss.github.io/_portfolio/03-resampling-web-service.md

 ## Conclusion

-Through targeted research, the right framework, and principles of asynchronicity, a functional solution materialised after a steep but successful learning journey.
+Through targeted research, the application of the optimal framework, and the principles of asynchronicity, a functional solution materialised after a steep but successful learning journey.
 All details, including the entire codebase, can be explored on the [project's GitHub repository](https://github.com/adobiss/resample-web-service).
 [Feedback](/contact/) is always welcome and appreciated.